sethreidnz/react-introduction-tutorial/README.md

 # React Introduction

-This project is a simple repo showing the basics of using react as a view layer in a web application.
-It was generated using [Create React App](https://github.com/facebookincubator/create-react-app) the officially supported starter from the React team.
+This project is a simple companion repository for [this Introduction To React Tutorial](https://github.com/justsayno/react-introduction-tutorial) showing the basics of using react as a view layer in a web application.
+It was generatedusing [Create React App](https://github.com/facebookincubator/create-react-app) the officially supported starter from the React team.

 You can find the tutorial in this [repository's wiki here](https://github.com/justsayno/react-introduction/wiki).